 After processing, carefully remove the jars from the canner and place them on a towel-lined countertop.
 Allow the jars to cool undisturbed for 12 to 24 hours.
 As the jars cool, a vacuum seal will form, indicating that the canning process was successful.
 Store the cooled jars in a cool, dark place and use them within the recommended time frame for best quality.

-See also How long to cook salmon at 275
+See also How to cook a moist turkey in a bag

 By following these steps, you can safely and effectively can green beans to enjoy their freshness and flavor all year round.